The French Bulldog is one of the most popular dog breeds in the United States. Over the last five

 So, you can see from the above (and this isn’t the complete list) that your little Frenchie can be susceptible to some health challenges.

 All dogs have their problems, right?
-Yes, the French Bulldog probably has more than their fair share and you should perform some further research as to whether the high-price of the puppy, combined with these risks is too much for you.
+Yes, the French Bulldog probably has more than their fair share and you should undertake further research as to whether the high price of the puppy, combined with these risks is too much for you.
 Or, whether her personality and the joy you’ll get, despite these issues, is worth this risk.

 If you’re worried about this loveable dog’s lifespan, here are some excellent tips to help a Frenchie live longer.

 Assuming you’re not planning on breeding, which will be the vast majority of people reading this.
 You should get your French Bulldog neutered and your vet will typically recommend this happens between 4 and 9 months of age.

 But do you really need to get them neutered?
 My advice is yes, there are many positives involved in the neutering process and practically zero negatives.